jerily/twebserver/readme.md

   set request_dict [::twebserver::parse_conn $conn]
   ```
 * **::twebserver::return_conn** *conn* *response_dict*
-  - returns a response dictionary to a connection
+  - returns a response dictionary to a connection.
     The response dictionary should include the following:
     - **statusCode** - the status code
     - **headers** - a dictionary of headers